 - Styes (an oil gland infection that causes a bump in the eyelid

 We hope you take the time to enjoy this spring season.
-Should you experience any visual discomfort or are naturally prone to dry eyes, contact and the caring staff at The Dry Eye Center At Optical Zone.
+Should you experience any visual discomfort or are naturally prone to dry eyes, contact Dr. Akshet Joshi O.D. and the caring staff at The Dry Eye Center At Optical Zone.
 We’ll examine your eyes and discuss your personal needs to create an action plan that’s right for you.